 Alicia’s Stage 4 Desmoid Tumor Soft Tissue Sarcoma Story

-Alicia shares her stage 4 Desmoid tumor sarcoma story, diagnosed when she was only 15 years old.
-She details undergoing extensive treatment, from surgery, radiation, chemotherapy, targeted therapy, clinical trials, and an amputation surgery.
+Alicia shares her stage 4 desmoid tumor sarcoma story, diagnosed when she was only 15 years old.
+She details undergoing extensive treatment, including surgery, radiation, chemotherapy, targeted therapy, clinical trials, and an amputation surgery.

 In her story, Alicia also shares navigating how to ask for help during such a difficult time, the support that helped the most, and the transition to survivorship.
 Thanks for sharing your story, Alicia!